loophp/collection/docs/pages/api.rst

 unpack
 ~~~~~~

-Opposite of ``Collection::pack()`, transforms groupings of items representing a key and a value into actual keys and values.
+Opposite of ``pack``, transforms groupings of items representing a key and a value into actual keys and values.

 Interface: `Unpackable`_